ManglaSourav/100_Days_of_ML_and_DL/README.md

 **Today's Progress :** I decided to work on a competition hosted on [Driven Data](https://www.drivendata.org/) where we have to Predict about Blood Donations.

 **Conclusion :** I have solved the problem and I'm in top 33% in leaderboard.
-In this problem i learnt about how to train small dataset because it can easily overfit on any algorithm.
+In this problem i learnt about roc curve, auc and how to train small dataset because it can easily overfit on any algorithm.

 **Link of Work :** [Here](https://github.com/ManglaSourav/Machine-Learning-Codes/blob/master/PredictBloodDonation.ipynb)